ScriptBasic/WinPBX/docs/Oxygen/Variables.md

 In the above code, *option1* becomes 10.
 To trap duplicate definitions use `#unique on`. `#unique` may be switched on and off for any section of code.

+Overriding definitions always allowed within a new scope:

 ```
 #unique on
 ENUM x